Bank Teller Fees: How Much It Costs to Talk to a Live Person

 At banks that impose a fee for using a teller, the charge is applied in different ways.
 Customers who signed up for the now-discontinued eBanking checking account from Bank of America, for instance, were charged a $8.95 per month unless they made all deposits or withdrawals at an ATM or using online and mobile banking services.

 Some banks also charge a fee when you visit a teller at another financial institution.
-At Wells Fargo, for instance, you’ll pay $3 per transaction if you use your debit card to withdraw cash over the counter.
-Bank of America charges $5 for this service or 3 percent of the total transaction amount, whichever is greater.
-If you have a Visa Contour prepaid debit card issued by U.S. Bank, it’ll cost you $3 to get a cash advance from another bank.
+At Wells Fargo, for instance, you'll pay $3 per transaction if you use your debit card to withdraw cash over the counter.
+Bank of America charges $5 for this service that is performed at another bank or 3 percent of the total transaction amount, whichever is greater.

 While the idea of paying a teller fee may seem ridiculous, there are a few situations where it's simply unavoidable.
 If you're making multiple wire transfers, for example, or converting foreign currency before you head out on vacation, those are things you wouldn't be able to do through a virtual teller or self-serve machine.